mgiannopoulos24/key-logger/README.md

 > **Disclaimer: This key logger program should only be used in environments where monitoring is explicitly authorized and ethical, such as personal device monitoring, parental control, or employee monitoring with consent.
 Unauthorized use of key loggers is illegal and unethical.
 Always ensure proper permissions and compliance with legal regulations**.

 ## Installation
-It’s recommended to run this key logger program in an isolated environment using Python's virtual environment feature.
+It's recommended to run this key logger program in an isolated environment using Python's virtual environment feature.
 This keeps dependencies separate and reduces the chance of interfering with system-wide libraries.

 ## Steps to Set Up and Run in a Virtual Environment
 1. Create a Virtual Environment: